DafetiteOgaga/custom_commands/README.md

 ## Changes
-   - new updates and improvements implemented to the the program
+   - new updates and general improvements to the the program
    - pull and push commands has been updated for robust perfomances
    - Improved user experience with a little bit of animated display
    - Minor changes made to the script and display for effectiveness